dragonrossa/Warehouse/README.md

 **How to test this app?**

 1. Download
-2. Uncomment and execute code in Configuration.cs (context in protect override Seed)
+2. Uncomment and execute code in Configuration.cs (context in protect override Seed) and update Database to Seed the DB
 3. Start app and register
 4. Have fun!